Nick-Baumann/gobboai/DEVLOG.md

 - 2025-05-19: added a regression test
 - 2025-05-21: discovered another sicilian line
 - 2025-05-21: noticed a slow path in the encoder
+- 2025-05-23: noticed a slow path in MCTS expand